robrwo/perl-Dist-Zilla-Plugin-Test-MixedScripts/README.md

 - Toolchain
     - Undid some changes to Dist::Zilla configuration.
     - Set up GitHub workflow for testing.
+    - Ensure local-lib is not included in distribution.

 See the `Changes` file for more details.